-What are mRNA Vaccines?
+What Are mRNA Vaccines?

 The vaccine uses messenger RNA, or mRNA, to instruct the body to produce specific proteins called spike proteins.
 These proteins look similar to those of the virus, and this antigen triggers the body’s immune system to create specific antibodies that can fight off the real virus should the body become exposed.
 Drew Weissman, MD, PhD, and Katalin Karikó, PhD, helped pave the way for the COVID-19 vaccines from Pfizer/BioNTech and Moderna with their 2005 mRNA discoveries.

-What are the Advantages of mRNA Vaccines?
+What Are the Advantages of Creating Other mRNA Vaccines?

 “There are a few crucial benefits of using mRNA vaccines versus other types of vaccines,” said Weissman, a professor of Infectious Diseases at the Perelman School of Medicine.